-Anesthesiology residency training is comprised of two components: a clinical base year (PGY-1); and clinical anesthesia years (CA-1 through CA-3, which are equivalent to PGY-2 through PGY-4).
+Anesthesiology residency training is comprised of two components: a clinical base year (PGY-1) and clinical anesthesia years (CA-1 through CA-3, which are equivalent to PGY-2 through PGY-4).

 One year of basic clinical training at Mayo Clinic or another accredited academic medical center is required for all anesthesiology residents.

 Requirements of the clinical base year include:

-|6 months inpatient care, which may include:
+- Six months of inpatient care, which may include:

 The three clinical anesthesia years (CA-1 through CA-3) include training in basic, subspecialty and advanced anesthesia, as well as opportunities to participate in research.
 Rotations vary in length between one and three months.

-CA-1 and CA-2 Years
+CA-1 and CA-2 years

 The first and second years of clinical anesthesia training (CA-1 and CA-2) consist of clinical rotations in all basic and subspecialty areas with increasing levels of responsibility as residents gain experience.